milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSetup(char *name, ...)</summary>

-  To initialize the WiringX library for configuring and managing GPIO pins, the fixed syntax for Duo is as follows
+  To initialize the WiringX library for configuring and managing GPIO pins, the fixed syntax for Duo is as follows:
   ```
   wiringXSetup("duo", NULL)
   ```